-- Always wait for the beep before speaking.

-- Speak normally, without pausing, just as you would speak to a person sitting approximately eight (8) feet away from you.

 - Make sure that no one other than you is speaking during a voice recognition period.

 - Performance is maximized under:

 - low-to-medium blower setting,

 - low-to-medium vehicle speed,

 - low road noise,

-- smooth road surface,
+- smooth road surface.

 - fully closed windows,

 - dry weather condition.

-- In a convertible vehicle, the system performance may be compromised with roof top down. - Even though the system is designed for users speaking in North American English, French, and Spanish accents, the system may not always work for some. - When navigating through an automated system, such as voice mail, or when sending a page at the end of speaking the digit string, make sure to say "send." - Storing names in phonebook when vehicle is not in motion is recommended. - It is not recommended to store similar sounding names in the UConnectTM phonebook. - UConnectTM phonebook nametag recognition rate is optimized for the voice of the person who stored the name in the phonebook.
+- Even though the system is designed for users speaking in North American English, French, and Spanish accents, the system may not always work for some.

+- When navigating through an automated system, such as voice mail, or when sending a page, at the end of speaking the digit string, make sure to say "Send."

-- You can say "O" (letter "O") for "0" (zero).
-"800" must be spoken "eight-zero-zero." - Even though international dialing for most number combinations is supported, some shortcut dialing number combinations may not be supported.
+- Storing names in phone book when vehicle is not in motion is recommended. - It is not recommended to store similar sounding names in the $UConnect^{TM}$ phone book. - UConnect[TM] phone book nametag recognition rate is optimized for the person who stored the name in the phone book. - You can say "O" (letter "O") for "0" (zero).
+"800" must be spoken "eight-zero-zero." - Even though international dialing for most number combinations is supported, some shortcut dialing number combinations may not be supported. - In a convertible vehicle, system performance may be compromised with the convertible top down.